-Adopt a resolution setting February 23, 2016 at 9:00 a.m. at the regularly scheduled Board meeting, as the time and place for a public hearing on the garbage and recyclables collection rates for the unincorporated franchised area within the South Bayside Waste Management Authority service area, exclusive of County Service Area No. 8 (North Fair Oaks) and West Bay Sanitary District.
+Acting as the Governing Board of County Service Area No. 8, adopt a resolution setting February 23, 2016 at 9:00 am at the regularly scheduled Board meeting, as the time and place for a public hearing on the garbage and recyclables collection rates for County Service Area No. 8 (North Fair Oaks).